 They traveled for a while, Hansel occasionally dropping stones, until they reached a small clearing.
 Their mad mother ordered Hansel and Gretel to sit on a dead log.

-Gretel began to worry for their safety.
-She cried to Hansel: “What if we are attacked, or eaten?
+Hansel began to worry for their safety.
+He cried to Gretel: “What if we are attacked, or eaten?
 What about wolves?
 Bears?
 Cougars?
 Raccoons?
-Hansel, oh Hansel – what are we to do?”
+Gretel, oh Gretel – what are we to do?”

-“I will protect you,” he replied getting up from the dead log.
-He took Gretel’s hand and the two followed his trail of stones.
-They shimmered in the moonlit night.
+“I will feel it out,” she replied, getting up from the dead log.
+She took Hansel’s hand, and the two followed his trail of stones.
+Their flat surfaces shimmered in the moonlit night.